 Security at Atlassian

-Security is built into the fabric of our cloud products, infrastructure, and processes, so you can rest assured that your data is safeguarded.
-Transparency is key to our security philosophy, that’s why we partner with the Cloud Security Alliance (CSA) to make all of our practices, policies, and more publicly available for review.
+Transparency is the key to our security philosophy, which is why we partner with the Cloud Security Alliance (CSA) to make all of our practices, policies, and more publicly available for review.